After decades in the making, the supreme DC trio of Superman, Batman and Wonder Woman gets together in Dawn of Justice.

 Batman v Superman: Dawn of Justice Synopsis

 A year and a half after Superman’s battle with General Zod, the Man of Steel has become a controversial figure.
-This is especially so in the eyes of Batman, who sees the super-powered Kryptonian as a threat to all humanity.
+This is particularly so in the eyes of Batman, who regards the super-powered Kryptonian as a threat to all humanity.
 After learning of Lex Luthor’s secret experiments with Kryptonite, Batman decides to steal Luthor’s supply, so as to build weapons to combat Superman when necessary.
 Unbeknownst to both Superman and Batman, Luthor is well-aware of the growing distrust between the two superheroes and is manipulating them into a direct confrontation.
 As his plans come to fruition, he kidnaps Lois Lane and Martha Kent.
 Luthor also demands Superman kills Batman in exchange for the women’s lives.

 By cramping so many plot lines into 2.5 hours, the movie becomes as messy and as frenetic as the final brawl the movie sells itself with.
 While watching, I kept getting the impression that DC is so desperate to catch up with Marvel on the big screen, it decided to disregard proper storytelling altogether.

 Never mind the flow of the story, or characterisation, or even logic.
 Just dump as many ingredients as possible into the pot.
 Never mind too if these ingredients barely hold together at all.